TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-electronic/index.md

 We used the KiCad EDA (_download [here](https://www.kicad.org/)_) to design and document the schematic for this project.
 KiCad is a powerful, open-source Electronic Design Automation (EDA) suite that enables users to create professional-quality schematics and printed circuit boards.
 It offers a comprehensive set of tools for circuit design, simulation, and layout, making it ideal for both hobbyists and professionals.
 For more detailed information about using KiCad and its features, you can refer to the [official documentation](https://docs.kicad.org/).

-Find below , the KiCad schematics diagram for this project.
+Find below, the KiCad schematics diagram for this project.
 They provide clear illustrations of how the components are connected to each other in The Cube and in The Control Station.

 #### The Cube (black box)